goauthentik/authentik/website/docs/user-group-role/access-control/manage_permissions.md

 description: "Learn how to use global and object permissions in authentik."
 ---

+Refer to the following topics for instructions to view and manage permissions.

 ## View permissions

 You can view all permissions that are assigned to a user, group, or role.